anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

         "content-length": "0"
     }

-A URL with result is usually the same as URL of original job plus identificator of job.
+A URL with the result is usually the same as URL of the original job plus identificator of the job.
 Example:

 ::

     http://api.plumsail.com/api/v1/Documents/jobs/Docx2Pdf/0HL80VGO2DC6N

+Where *'0HL80VGO2DC6N'* is an ID of the job.

 All you need to do now is to execute GET request for the URL from the *'Location'* header.
 If the result is not ready yet, it returns *'Accepted'* message and *'202'* code again with the same "'Location'" header.